Frequently Asked Questions … click here …updated 8-31-17

 Beginning November 27, 2017, the Transportation Department will be changing how incoming calls are handled.
 This change will improve access when calling to find out about a late bus or to share a safety concern.

 The new system will be automated.
 You will be able to contact our dispatch office, supervisors, safety and training office and the director.
+If the supervisor is not available, you will now be able to leave a message.

 The new options include: